NASA-SARP/sarp_lessons/contributing/env_setup.md

 ### Pull Request

 You can commit and push many times in the development process.
 Your changes will all stay on your own branch, so they won't be reflected in the `main` source code.
-To integrate your changes into `main` you create a pull request.
+To integrate your changes into `main` you create a pull request from the branch you created (ex. `my-new-feature`) into `main`.
 I typically do this step in the browser.
 [This guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) walks through those steps.

 ### Autodeployment

 The website is auto-deployed using Github pages.
 Github pages uses a [Github Action](https://github.com/features/actions) to build HTML from the Juptyer notebooks and deploy it to the public url.
 While I believe this can be configured to happen on merge to the repo, right now the deploy command needs to be run manually.

+Once the PR has been approved and merged into main the steps to deploy are:
+1. Checkout / pull the new `main` branch
+2. Run `jupyter-book build .`
+3. From the repo root run `ghp-import -n -p -f _build/html`

-For now we can discuss who will deploy in the PR, it can be anyone, not just the person who created the changes.
+Running `ghp-import` updates https://nasa-sarp.github.io/sarp_lessons to show the HTML from the most recent build of main.
+It does this by pushing the content from `_build/html` to the `ghp-pages` branch of the repo which has been configured to deploy the HTML.
+There is no build process on the Github side (the developer is performing the build when they run `jupyter-book build .`.
+While there are more automated ways to do this, for now we can discuss who will deploy the changes in the PR comments.
+It can be anyone, not just the person who created the changes.